xc-jp/blog-posts/Nixops-Intro.md

 Future blog posts will document the journey to getting automatic deployments of our full stack web application to GCE using NixOps.
 In particular we will cover:

+* Fixing NixPkgs
-* Passing arguments to NixOps and Fixing NixPkgs
+* Passing dynamic arguments to NixOps
 * Using NixOps with GCE
 * Getting a Ruby on Rails application to Run Using Nix
 * Defining Systemd Services with NixOS Modules